-- Flexibility to set your schedule
+- Flexibility to set your own schedule

-- Income can be unsteady
+- Income that may be unsteady

 When the economy is down, the need for career consulting grows.
 But even in good economies, many people, from recent college grads to baby boomers looking for a new retirement career can benefit from a career specialist.

 A career consultant does many things including assess the clients’ needs, prepare resumes, cover letters and other career-related documents, coach interviewing skills, assist in job search, recommend training and more.

 The average base pay for a career consultant is $40,000 according to Glassdoor; however, this is for a job, as opposed to being a self-employed consultant.
 Often, you can earn more on your own, than in a job.

 02Leadership/Team Building Consultant